xenonth/project_practice/README.md

     (5) The CLEAR button must have a function that clears all of the stored data.
 We could program it to clear the last variable entered but this is getting complicated.
         We could change the text assigned to the button from CLEAR to ALL CLEAR to make this evident.

+ERROR CHECKS
+The checks we can make are:
+    (1) The entry by the user prior to the EQUALS sign being clicked must be a NUMBER not an OPERATOR.